kubestellar/kubestellar/docs/content/direct/packaging.md

 This Helm chart defines and uses two KubeFlex PostCreateHooks, as follows.

 - `its` defines a Job with two containers.
-One container uses the clusteradm container image to initialize the target cluster as a KubeFlex hosting cluster.
+One container uses the clusteradm container image to initialize the target cluster as an OCM "hub".
 The other container uses the Helm CLI container image to instantiate the [OCM Status Addon Helm chart](#ocm-status-addon-helm-chart).
 The version to use is defined in the `values.yaml` of the core chart.
 This PCH is used for every requested ITS.

 - `wds` defines a Job with two containers.
 One container uses the Helm CLI image to instantiate the [KubeStellar controller-manager Helm chart](#kubestellar-controller-manager-helm-chart).
 The other container uses the Helm CLI image to instantiate the OCM Transport Helm chart.
 For both of those subsidiary charts, the version to use is defined in the `values.yaml` of the core chart.
 This PCH is used for every requested WDS.